poke1024/origami/README.md

 ## Batches

+The usual order of batches is:

+* binarize
+* segment
+* contours
+* warp
+* dewarp
+* lines
+* ocr
+* xycut
+* compose

 <dl>
   <dt>origami.batch.detect.binarize</dt>
   <dd>needs: images</dd>
   <dd>⁂ Binarize all images in the given folder according to the specified arguments using Sauvola binarization.
 This is
-  used in the origami.batch.detect.vectors batch to detect column overflow.</dd>
+  used in the origami.batch.detect.contours batch to detect column overflow.</dd>
 </dl>

 <dl>